apache/trafficcontrol/experimental/traffic-portal-angular7/README.md

 ```

 By default this will set up an Angular debug-mode server to run, listening on port 4200 (as opposed to the production-mode default of 4000 [presumably so that you could run both at the same time]).
 Note that regardless of production-mode SSL configuration (TODO), this will **only serve unencrypted HTTP responses by default**.
 Also, unlike production mode which compiles things ahead of time, this will compile resources on-the-fly so that making changes to a file is immediately "live" without requiring the developer to restart the debug server.
 Pretty neat, desu.

+## Contributing
+This project uses `tslint` and an `.editorconfig` file for maintaining code style.
+If your editor doesn't support `.editorconfig` (VS Code does out-of-the-box as I understand, but Vim and Sublime Text need plugins.
+Atom ~~doesn't~~ shouldn't exist) then you'll want to manually configure it so as to avoid linting errors.
+There's quite a bit going on, but the big ones are:

+These apply to all files:

+- No trailing whitespace before line-endings
+- Unix line-endings
+- Ensure line ending at end-of-file (POSIX-compliance)
+- Tabs not spaces for indentation (spaces may be used for alignment with multi-line statements AFTER indenting appropriately)

+These apply to Typescript, specifically

+- Don't use `var` - only `const` and `let` are allowed
+- Prefer single quotes to double quotes for string literals
+- *Document your code - we use JSDoc here*

 ## Supporting old Traffic Ops versions
 This UI is built to work with an API at version 1.5.
 All endpoints will use this version by default, so when pointing it at a server that only supports e.g. a max of 1.4, you'll need to do something heinous: edit a source file.
 In the [`src/app/services/api.service.ts`](./src/app/services/api.service.ts) file, change the line `public API_VERSION = '1.5';` to the appropriate version, e.g. `public API_VERSION = '1.4';`.
 This will be easier in the future<sup>Citation needed</sup>.